 constellation marking the Spring Equinox.
 Before the rise of Amun in the 12th

-dynasty, the god Monthu was the principal deity worshipped at Karnak.
-Monthu
+dynasty, the god Monthu was the principal deity worshiped at Karnak.
+Monthu was

-was a war god, and a sky god, a bull connected to thunder.
-Monthu was the
+a war god, and a sky god, a bull connected to thunder.
+Monthu was the patron

-patron God of the Kings of the 11th dynasty who bore his name, such as
+God of the Kings of the 11th dynasty who bore his name, such as Monthuhotep.
+As

-Monthuhotep.
-As a bull god, it is important to note that Monthu was predominant
+a bull god, it is important to note that Monthu was predominant at Thebes

-at Thebes during the age of Taurus, Taurus of course being the constellation
+during the age of Taurus, Taurus of course being the constellation identified

-identified with the bull.
-The change in constellation marking the spring
+with the bull.
+The change in constellation marking the spring equinox

-equinox (precessional effect) occurs when Aries replaces Taurus.
-Aries
+(precessional effect) occurs when Aries replaces Taurus.
+Aries associated with

-So, as Taurus gives way to Aries, the Ram replaces the bull, the Monthuhoteps are replaced as Thebes and Egypt's rulers by kings who follow Amun with his sacred ram.
+So, as Taurus gives way to Aries, the Ram replaces the bull, the Monthuhoteps are replaced, as Thebes and Egypt's rulers, by kings who follow Amun with his sacred ram.
 The First King of the 12th dynasty was named Amenemhat, which means "Amun is supreme".
-At this point in time, it is worth mentioning that Amun absorbs much of Mouthus attributes, as he already done with the god Min during the First Intermediate period.
+At this point in time, it is worth mentioning that Amun absorbs much of Mouthus attributes, as he'd already done with the god Min during the First Intermediate period.
 Amun's nature is now associated with sky phenomena such as Min's thunderbolt, Min's meteors and Monthus's fertility and bull associations.